FractalBlocks/Fractal/README.md

 - simple
 - compose
 - mori: Fractal using mori.js for persistent data structures (PDS)
-- worker: Fractal running in a worker! :D
 - testForm
+- dynamicList
+- complexList
+- worker: Fractal running in a worker! :D (refactor in progress, broken until next relase)

 Open a command window into `Fractal` folder and run: